Ndermohamedaou/HamraheAvval_Smart_Parking/README.md

 A future app for security mode!!

-## At fist add this permissions on Android manifest:
+## Permissions on Android manifest:

 - To access successfully to Internet: